School and contact details

 Enter the full name, contact email address and phone number of the person who can assist with queries about the data.

-A primary student is a student participating in the Preparatory Year to Year 7.
+A primary student is a student participating in the Preparatory Year or from Year 1 to Year 6.

-To be eligible for the Preparatory Year (Prep), a child must turn five years old on or before 30 June in the year of enrolment (also refer to section 15 of the Education (General Provisions) Regulation 2006.
+To be eligible for Preparatory (Prep) Year, a child must be at least 5 years and 6 months old on 31 December in the year of attendance (also refer to section 17 of the Education (General Provisions) Regulation 2017).

 Ungraded students (special unit/class or non-special)

-Ungraded students may attend a primary, secondary or combined primary/secondary school but are unable to be allocated to a particular year level.
-The students should be identified as primary (aged 4.5 to 11 years) or secondary (12 years of age or older) students for grant purposes.
+Ungraded students are students attending a primary, secondary or combined primary/secondary school but who are unable to be allocated to a particular year level.
+The students should be identified as primary or secondary students for grant purposes.

-These students may or may not be integrated into a regular class for certain curricula activities, for example, Mathematics or Physical Education.
+Ungraded students may include students with disability.
+These students may be in special classes or units in regular schools and will have been formally assessed as having a disability, and may or may not be integrated into a regular class for certain curricula activities, for example, mathematics or physical education.

 Select the type(s) of students at the school or site.
 Refer to the individual categories for further information and to identify which students meet the qualifying criteria for each type.